Wilem Frischmann

-Wilem William Frischmann, CBE, FICE, FIStructE, FREng (born 27 January 1931) is a British engineer, the former chairman of the internationally recognised firm of consulting engineers Pell Frischmann and generally considered to be one of the foremost engineers of his generation due to his reputation gained on technically ground-breaking developments including Centre Point, Tower 42 (formerly National Westminster Tower) and Drapers Gardens.
+Wilem William Frischmann (born 27 January 1931) is a British engineer, the former chairman of the internationally recognised firm of consulting engineers Pell Frischmann and generally considered to be one of the foremost engineers of his generation due to his reputation gained on technically ground-breaking developments including Centre Point, Tower 42 (formerly National Westminster Tower) and Drapers Gardens.

 Early life and education

-Wilem Frischmann was born on 27 January 1931 in Ungvar (now Uzhhorod, Ukraine) which was then in Czechoslovakia.
+Wilem Frischmann was born on 27 January 1931 in Ungvar (now Uzhhorod, Ukraine) which was then in Hungary.
 He survived the Holocaust and came to England as a refugee at the age of 15.
 He attended the Hammersmith College of Art & Building and the Imperial College – University of London.
 He obtained his PhD degree from City, University of London.

 Private life

 Frischmann is the father of Richard Frischmann and artist and musician Justine Frischmann.

 Working life

-He joined C. J. Pell & Partners in 1958, becoming a partner in 1961, and the Chairman in 1968.
-In October 2015, it was announced that Frischmann would be stepping down from his role as Chairman to take on an advisory role to the incoming chairman Jürgen Wild.
+He joined C. J. Pell & Partners in 1958, becoming a partner in 1961, and the chairman in 1968.
+In October 2015, it was announced that Frischmann would be stepping down from his role as chairman to take on an advisory role to the incoming chairman Jürgen Wild.